Reductionism: In religion

+Anthropologists Edward Burnett Tylor and James George Frazer employed some religious reductionist arguments.

 Theory reductionism

 Theory reduction is the process by which a more general theory absorbs a special theory.
 It can be further divided into translation, derivation, and explanation.
 For example, both Kepler's laws of the motion of the planets and Galileo's theories of motion formulated for terrestrial objects are reducible to Newtonian theories of mechanics because all the explanatory power of the former are contained within the latter.
 Furthermore, the reduction is considered beneficial because Newtonian mechanics is a more general theory—that is, it explains more events than Galileo's or Kepler's.
 Besides scientific theories, theory reduction more generally can be the process by which one explanation subsumes another.